nward13/flask-example-site/README.md

 # Nick Ward Code Challenge
 Thanks for checking out my code challenge!
 This ReadMe contains some information about design choices, features, and how to run the server and use the site.

+## Updates After Code Review
+I greatly appreciate the detailed feedback, and I have incorporated the suggested changes and made a few additional updates as well.

+- Pagination on 'Archive' and 'Authors' pages
+- Cleaned up import statements
+- Changed all urls to end in a trailing slash
+- Moved all db commits out of helper functions to allow the views to more clearly manage transaction boundaries
+- Fixed the archive form validation issue
+- Changed the structure of several database queries to make them more efficient and clear
+- Revamped the archives page to allow users to sort posts by any combination of publication year, publication month, and author.
+- Changed the seed function to add more posts and authors, allowing users to see more of the blog functionality without having to create lots of accounts or posts

 ## Requirements

 - You will need to install docker (https://store.docker.com/search?offering=community&platform=desktop&q=&type=edition)